 What if I need more detailed/structured solutions for some problems, because the idea is not clear, even after reading the solution?

-Observe how others approach the problems and learn from their detailed thought process, instead of directly looking at the final solution:
+Observe how others approach the problems, evaluate different solutions, and learn from their detailed thought process, instead of directly looking at the optimal solution:

 - Nick White’s LeetCode Solutions playlist on YouTube: Nick has recorded himself solving ~190 LeetCode problems

-- Kevin Naughton Jr’s LeetCode Coding Interview Questions playlist in YouTube: Kevin has recorded himself solving ~120 LeetCode problems
+- Kevin Naughton Jr’s LeetCode Coding Interview Questions playlist on YouTube: Kevin has recorded himself solving ~120 LeetCode problems

 - User Grandyang from Cnblogs has solved > 900 Leetcode problems and has posted his solutions with comments in Mandarin (English translation via Google Translate)